diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 🔴 &nbsp;To limit index visibility by Unix file permissions:

-> _Note:_ To use unix permissions filtering, you will need to enable and use the [Unix Permissions plugin](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#unix-permissions-plugin) when indexing, for both file and directory.
+> _Note:_ To use Unix permissions filtering, you will need to enable and use the [Unix Permissions plugin](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#unix-permissions-plugin) when indexing, for both file and directory.

 ```
 vim /var/www/diskover-web/src/diskover/Constants.php